SivaChandranR07/mobilerobot-openloopcontrol/README.md

 (https://youtu.be/xnsYKiCjVrI)

 ## Result:
-Thus the python program code is developed to move the mobilerobot in the predefined path
+Thus the python program code is developed to move the mobilerobot in the predefined path.

 ```
 Mobile Robotics Laboratory